maxime-mrl/weathercloud-js/api-documentation.md

 **Rate limiting**

-WeatherCloud seems to rate limit requests (which is understandable). you should not make to many request for nothing **this can be considered as DOS**. free station update every 10 minutes and paid each minutes.
-You should avoid making more request.
+WeatherCloud seems to rate limit requests (which is understandable). you should not make to many request for nothing. free station updates every 10 minutes and paid ones each minutes.
+You should avoid making more request than that.

 ## Defined endpoints